SRB2149/SR-1_SoC/GowinFiles/README.txt

 These files are for the GOWIN FPGA DESIGNER

-Use replace function of notepad++ or other text editor to replace all !!REPLACE!! markers in the .gprj file with your own root file location
+Make sure to place all the files in the same location as the .gprj file otherwise it will not be able to find them